 Top 10 surfing tips for intermediate surfers

-There are few things that compare to the amazing feeling of improving your surfing, just as there are few things that are as frustrating as not getting it right and plateauing.
-We have collected our best tips to help you to improve your surfing techniques and get better at surfing!
+Few things compare to the amazing feeling of improving your surfing, and few things are as frustrating as not getting it right and plateauing.
+We have collected our best tips to help you improve your surfing techniques!

 1. Surf the right board for your level

-An easy mistake to make is to leave your beginner's board too quickly to advance to a shorter board.
+An easy mistake is leaving your beginner's board too quickly to advance to a shorter one.
 But surfing a board that’s too advanced for your level can knock the fun right out of the session.
 A board that is too small will be harder to paddle and catch waves with, so you might just end up frustrated and exhausted.
 You can’t improve your surfing skills without actually getting on the waves, so make sure the board isn't too small.

 Do you know which board works for you?
 Great!
 If not, check out our blog post on how to choose the best surfboard for your level.